Sudeepti-S/CodePathWeek8/README.md

 This lab was a great learning expierence.
 I had the opportunity to practice various skills and test my knowledge gained from completing security shepard challenges.

-All GIF's were created using Lic
+All GIF's were created using LiceCap.